HannahYun/HannahYun/README.md

 I am an undergraduate at Sookmyung Women's University.
 My major is IT engineering(intensive major), and double major is business administration.

-I am currently studying at 'Naver BoostCamp AI Tech 5th - RecSys Track'.
+I am currently studying at 'NAVER boostcamp AI Tech 5th - RecSys Track'.

 ### 🌱 I’m learning & interested in ... 🌱
 I'm interested in Marchine Learning and Deep Learning, Data Analysis.